Finance · 7 min read · December 18, 2024 · 324 words

 - Maintenance reserve — $0.75–$1.25 per sq ft annually.

 - Property tax reassessment — California Prop 13 protects the existing improvement, but the new ADU is reassessed at market.
+The reassessment guide shows the exact math.

 - Insurance — landlord policy adds $700–$1,400/yr.